daaa57150/QDScraper/README.md

 **-overwrite**
 By default the new games found by the program are appended to the existing *gamelist.xml* file.
-Use that to override it perform a complete search.
+Use that to override it and perform a complete search.

 **-proxyHost**
 If you're behind a proxy, set its host with this